zuozhenggh/learning-library/developer-library/converged-db-on-premises/crossdatatype/crossdatatype.md

     ![](./images/cd3.png)

-## **Step 4:** XML with Relational
+## **STEP 4:** XML with Relational

-**XMLTABLE:** Convert XML Data into Rows and Columns using SQL.
-The XMLTABLE operator, which allows you to project columns on to XML data in an XMLTYPE , making it possible to query the data directly from SQL as if it were relational data.
+`XMLTABLE:` Convert XML Data into Rows and Columns using SQL.
+The `XMLTABLE` operator, which allows you to project columns on to XML data in an XMLTYPE , making it possible to query the data directly from SQL as if it were relational data.

-Below are the examples using **XMLTABLE**
+Below are the examples using `XMLTABLE`

 1. Customers who ordered quantity of items more than 5 and unit price is greater than $15